nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/README.md

 # Causal Inference via Style Transfer for OOD Generalisation

-This repository contains the codebase for our accepted paper in the Research Track of KDD'23, entitled *Causal Inference via Style Transfer for Out-of-distribution Generalisation*.
+This repository contains the codebase for our accepted paper in the Research Track of **KDD'23**, entitled **Causal Inference via Style Transfer for Out-of-distribution Generalisation**.

 Thank you for your interest in our work!